-Fire Incompatibility

-- Reacts with acids producing flammable / explosive hydrogen (H2) gas - Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

-5.3.
-Advice for firefighters

-- When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles. - ▶ When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse. - Alert Fire Brigade and tell them location and nature of hazard.

-Fire Fighting

-- Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses. - Use water delivered as a fine spray to control fire and cool adjacent area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ► Equipment should be thoroughly decontaminated after use
+Fire Incompatibility Reacts with acids producing flammable / explosive hydrogen (H2) gas Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result 3.
+Advice for firefighters Fire Fighting When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed of the silica particles.
+When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Equipment should be thoroughly decontaminated after use.
 DO NOT disturb burning dust.
 Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot metal.
 DO NOT use water or foam as generation of explosive hydrogen may result.
 With the exception of the metals that burn in contact with air or water (for example, sodium), masses of combustible metals do not represent unusual fire risks because they have the ability to conduct heat away from hot spots so efficiently that the heat of combustion cannot be maintained - this means that it will require a lot of heat to ignite a mass of combustible metal.
-Generally, metal fire risks exist when sawdust, machine shavings and other metal 'fines' are present.

-Metal powders, while generally regarded as non-combustible:

-- May burn when metal is finely divided and energy input is high.
+Generally, metal fire risks exist when sawdust, machine shavings and other metal fines' are present.
+Metal powders, while generally regarded as non-combustible: May burn when metal is finely divided and energy input is high.
+May be ignited by friction, heat, sparks or flame.
+May be ignited by friction, heat, sparks or flame.
+May REIGNITE after fire is extinguished.
+Will burn with intense heat.

-- ► May react explosively with water.

-- May be ignited by friction, heat, sparks or flame.

-- May REIGNITE after fire is extinguished.

-- ► Will burn with intense heat.

 Note:

-- ▶ Metal dust fires are slow moving but intense and difficult to extinguish. - Containers may explode on heating. - Dusts or fumes may form explosive mixtures with air. - ▶ Gases generated in fire may be poisonous, corrosive or irritating. - Hot or burning metals may react violently upon contact with other materials, such as oxidising agents and extinguishing agents used on fires involving ordinary combustibles or flammable liquids. - ▶ Temperatures produced by burning metals can be higher than temperatures generated by burning flammable liquids - Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable of burning. - When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles. - ▶ When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
+- Metal dust fires are slow moving but intense and difficult to extinguish. - Containers may explode on heating. - Dusts or fumes may form explosive mixtures with air. - Gases generated in fire may be poisonous, corrosive or irritating. - Hot or burning metals may react violently upon contact with other materials, such as oxidising agents and extinguishing agents used on fires involving ordinary combustibles or flammable liquids. - Temperatures produced by burning metals can be higher than temperatures generated by burning flammable liquids Some metals can be adjusted a pitcage under a store atmosphere in which adjusts - Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable of burning. - When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles. - When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.

-Combustion products include
+Combustion products include:

 carbon monoxide (CO)

 carbon dioxide (CO2)

-nitrogen oxides (NOx)
+- nitrogen oxides (NOx)

-silicon dioxide (SiO2)
+- silicon dioxide (SiO2)

-metal oxides
+- metal oxides